Summer Housing and Meals

 Stay in a residence hall during summer for maximum convenience to your Summer Session class!

-Room assignments are made beginning in April (first-come, first-served basis).
-All suites and buildings are non-smoking, inclusive of private rooms and public area space.
+Hall and room assignments are made beginning in April on a first-come, first-served basis.
+All halls and rooms are non-smoking, inclusive of private rooms and public area space.

 Please visit the Residence Life Web site for a complete listing of residence hall offerings.

 - 4-week Session (May 12-June 7, June 9-July 6, July 7-August 3): $405.00*

 - 6-week Session (May 12-June 22, June 23-August 3): $615.00*

 - 8-week Session (May 12-June 6, June 9-August 3): $825.00*

 * All residence halls have a $15 Social Fee established by the Residence Hall Association, which is assessed in conjunction with room and board payments each semester.
 The Social Fee is assessed to every student living in the residence halls and is nonrefundable.
 Room and Board prices include ResNet Internet service.